 When in Seoul, you shouldn’t miss giving Korean cuisine a try – kimchi almost always being the indispensable element.
 Having said that, I must admit that Korean food is an acquired taste that not many people would eventually learn to appreciate.
 If you’re adventurous and don’t mind street food, I’d recommend trying tteok-bokki or cylinder-shaped rice cakes, which are readily available in most street corners.
 They are usually taken with spicy sauce or less commonly, soy sauce.

 Pojangmacha (covered wagons) are pop-up tent restaurants that you frequently see in Korean movies.
 They are prevalent in Seoul and we had an interesting experience dining in one at Namdaemun Market.
 Fortunate for us, the hawkers could converse in Mandarin and they also had food menus, which made life so much simpler when ordering.
-What’s more important was that they open late at night, when most other restaurants would already have closed.
+What’s more important was that they open late at night, when most other restaurants are closed.

 What about proper restaurants?
 I can’t give you specifics, but there are plenty around and equally good.
 One thing they serve and you definitely must try is kimchi-jjigae.
-It’s the traditional kimchi stew (possibly the most-loved of all the stews in Korean cuisine), which is served with rice or noodles.
+It’s a traditional kimchi stew (possibly the most-loved of all the stews in Korean cuisine), which is served with rice or noodles.
 As usual, side dishes are provided.

 Gogi-gui (barbecue) is another popular Korean cuisine, whereby you get to savour a variety of roast meat – chicken, pork and beef.
 One particular restaurant in Myeongdong that we chanced upon and found to be superbly tasty was Yoogane Chicken Galbi (유가네닭갈비).
 However, the only meat served here is chicken.
-Interestingly, it also opened its first branch in 1 Utama (Malaysia) last year.
+Interestingly, it just opened its first branch in 1 Utama (Malaysia) last year.

 Dakgangjeong (crispy fried chicken) is extremely popular in South Korea, if you’re familiar with 4Fingers Crispy Chicken (Mid Valley Megamall KL) and Chir Chir Fusion Chicken Factory (Pavilion KL).
 Mad Fry Chicken (매드후라이치킨삼성점), arguably the best fried chicken in Gangnam is the most mouth-watering I’ve tasted so far and would highly recommend it.
 It provides you a selection of flavours to choose from, namely spicy, honey, soy, etc.